cloudkernel-tech/pursuit-guide/docs/tutorials_en/index.rst

 * :ref:`tutorial_qgc_console`: This tutorial illustrates various commands in QGroundcontrol software to monitor system status.

-* :ref:`tutorial_docker_env`: This tutorial illustrates how to deploy a docker container for Pursuit autopilot in a companion computer.
+* :ref:`tutorial_docker_env`:  This tutorial presents how to deploy a docker container for Pursuit autopilot in a companion computer.

+* :ref:`tutorial_ros_driver`:  This tutorial describes steps to access the Pursuit autopilot with two ROS drivers.

 **Intermediate Level**